halo/macosvpn/README.md

 ## Requirements

-* Mac OS Yosemite or Mavericks (I have not tested it on older versions, it might work)
+* Mac OS El Capitan, Yosemite, or Mavericks
 * Administrator privileges (i.e. you've got to run it with sudo)

 ## Download